How the eye works

 We need light to see what is around us and to see colour.
 Light bounces off the objects we look at and different objects reflect different amounts of light, which we see as different colours.
 The different parts of the eye work together to turn these light rays into images.

 Light rays enter the front of our eye through the clear cornea and lens.
 It is very important that both the cornea and lens are clear as this allows the light to pass directly through the front of the eye to the retina.

-The cornea and lens bends light so that it can focus on the retina at the back of our eye.
+The cornea and lens bend light so that it can focus on the retina at the back of our eye.
 This gives us a clear, precise image.

 The iris, the coloured circle at the front of our eye, changes the size of the pupil which allows different amounts of light into our eye.

 The pupil is the dark hole in the middle of the coloured part of our eye.
 The pupil gets smaller in bright conditions to let less light in.
 The pupil gets bigger in dark conditions to let more light in.

 The middle of our eye is filled with a jelly-like substance called the vitreous.
 The vitreous is clear and allows light to pass directly from the front to the back of our eye.

 The retina at the back of the eye is a light-sensitive layer which consists of rod and cone cells.
 These cells collect the light signals directed onto them and send them as electrical signals to the optic nerve at the back of our eye.